 1. I look nice today.
-Say it when you’re tired, say it when you feel a cold coming on, say it even if you didn’t shower today.
+Say it when you’re tired, say it when you feel a cold coming on, say it even if you haven’t showered in a few days.
 Little ones learn by example; if they hear you speaking positively about yourself, it becomes second nature to do the same.
 Projecting self-confidence shows worthiness—despite the negative messaging that bombards us daily.

 2. That was challenging, and I’m going to try again.
 Showing you are okay with failure helps kids develop the tools necessary for dealing with disappointment.
 It might be handy to have a list of people who failed before finding success on hand: think Albert Einstein, Michael Jordan, and Oprah.

 3. I made a mistake.
 It might be one of the hardest things to do, but admitting when we are wrong is one of the best ways to show (and teach) personal responsibility.
 And that’s a life skill everyone needs.

 4. Food keeps me healthy and happy.
 How you talk about food with kids has a major impact on how they look at their bodies and health.
 If you practice food neutrality (broccoli is broccoli, a cookie is a cookie—nothing is “good” or “bad”), it’ll help to set the stage for kids to learn the balance of fueling the body and enjoy the pleasures of the food itself.